-As of December 30, 2017, unremitted earnings of foreign subsidiaries was estimated at \$26.0 million and have now been subject to U.S. federal income tax due to the Tax Act one-time transition tax on the deemed repatriation of undistributed foreign earnings and profits.
+As of December 29, 2018, unremitted earnings of foreign subsidiaries was estimated at \$18.4 million and were subject to U.S. federal income tax due to the Tax Act one-time transition tax on the deemed repatriation of undistributed foreign earnings and profits.
 The enactment of the Tax Act also resulted in a reassessment of the permanent reinvestment of undistributed foreign earnings.
-We intend to permanently invest \$13.0 million of undistributed earnings indefinitely outside of the U.S. To the extent we repatriate the remaining \$13.0 million of undistributed foreign earnings to the U.S. we established a deferred tax liability of \$66 thousand for foreign withholding taxes.
+We intend to permanently invest \$12.0 million of undistributed earnings indefinitely outside of the U.S. To the extent we repatriate the remaining \$6.4 million of undistributed foreign earnings to the U.S., we established a deferred tax liability of \$53 thousand for foreign withholding taxes.
 Our estimates are provisional and subject to further analysis.